 If you’re part of the 25% of all adults with knee pain, you’ve probably already tried all the conventional approaches like rest, medication, and mobility aids.
-At AABP Integrative Pain Care, the team of experienced board-certified physicians provides innovative treatments in three offices in the Bensonhurst neighborhood in Brooklyn, Midtown East, New York City, as well as White Plains and Great Neck, New York.
+At AABP Integrative Pain Care, the team of experienced board-certified physicians provides innovative treatments in three offices in the Bensonhurst neighborhood in Brooklyn, as well as White Plains, New York.
 For knee pain help, reach out to the office nearest you or click on the provided link now.

 Whether it hits you suddenly or sneaks up on you over time, knee pain is a difficult and frustrating issue.
 It can happen suddenly or gradually due to various causes.